earthbound19/Ansible_for_Spotify/README.md

 ## Library manipulation functionality / hotkeys

-See the see "bindings" comment/section in source code for details.
+See the see `bindings = [` comment/section in source code for details.

 ### Basic playback/library manipulation hotkeys
 - pause / resume playback